Westrail DB class

-The Westrail DB class is a class of diesel-electric locomotives built by Clyde Engineering, Rosewater, for Westrail in 1982-1983.
+The Westrail DB Class is a class of diesel-electric locomotives built by Clyde Engineering, Rosewater, for Westrail in 1982-1983.

 History

-In 1980, Westrail ordered ten DB class locomotives from Clyde Engineering, Rosewater.
-Designated as the EMD G26C-2, they were an evolution of the DA class.
+In 1980, Westrail ordered ten DB Class locomotives from Clyde Engineering, Rosewater.
+Designated as the EMD G26CU-2, they were an evolution of the D and DA Classes.
 The original order was extended to thirteen in October 1980.
-The class were fitted with a full width cab, dual braking (air and vacuum) systems, a pressurised body to exclude dust and were the first Westrail locomotives to have air-conditioned cabs.
+The class were fitted with a full-width cab, dual braking (air and vacuum) systems, a pressurised body to exclude dust and were the first Westrail locomotives to have air-conditioned cabs.

 They were not owned by Westrail, but leverage leased from LVL Nominees, entering service between April 1982 and May 1983.
 All were named after cities and shires in South West Western Australia.
 Brass nameplates were originally fitted, but these were later replaced by painted names.